brankoqa/TestAutomationPython/README.md

-# Automation-test-assessment
+# Automation-test
 **Version 1.0.0**
 This is one example of an automation test

 ---
-## What was the task?
-** The task was to Create automated tests using Selenium and Page Object Model pattern to perform the following steps **
+**Create automated tests using Selenium and Page Object Model pattern to perform the following steps**

 1. Open https://www.ultimateqa.com/filling-out-forms/
 2. Fill out the form on the right, but intentionally enter -1 as a result of addition